jizhang/blog/source/_posts/2024-01-28-define-api-data-models-with-pydantic.md

 ```

 * We create Pydantic model by extending `BaseModel`, which is the basic approach.
 There are others ways like `dataclass`, `TypeAdapter`, or dynamic creation of models.
 * Model fields are simply defined by class attributes and type annotations.
 Unlike other SerDe libraries, Pydantic is natively built with Python type hints.
-If you are not familiar with it, please check out my previous [blog post][2].
+If you are not familiar with it, please check out my previous {% post_link python-static-type-check 'blog post' %}.
 * In the API, we manually create a model instance `user`.
 Usually we create them from request body or database models, which will be demonstrated later.
 * Then we serialize, or "dump" the model into a Python dict, that in turn is transformed by Flask into a JSON string.
 We can also use `user.model_dump_json()`, which returns the JSON string directly, but then the response header needs to be manually set to `application/json`, so we would rather let Flask do the job.
 * `mode="json"` tells Pydantic to serialize field values into JSON representable types.
 For instance, `datetime` and `Decimal` will be converted to string.
 Flask can also do this conversion, but we prefer keeping serialization in Pydantic model for clarity and ease of change.